Navigation

 The link should take users back to the page they were on in the state they last saw it.

-Consider where you put the back link.
-Do not put it close to other links or buttons where it might distract users from what they need to do.
+If you put the back link in a different position, do not put it close to other links or buttons where it might distract users from what they need to do.
+Also think about people who use a screen reader: is the page read out in a logical order?

 Back link as a button